Tag: Fertility facts

 What Makes Hertility Different to Other at-home Fertility Tests?

 Fertility testing is much more common than it used to be.
 But with the growth in the at-home fertility testing market, how do you know which one is best?
 In this article, we explain why Hertility is a cut above the other at-home tests available.
 Quick facts: What at-home testing can tell you Whilst there is no way to 100% definitively determine how fertile you are, testing our hormones can give us key insights into the functioning of our reproductive health and ovarian reserve (egg count).
 There are a whole range of different hormones that can work hard to regulate the menstrual cycle and ovulation.
 If just one becomes imbalanced, it can throw the whole system off.
 At Hertility, we’ve spent years building the most accurate diagnostic tool in female health and our tests can give indicative diagnoses within just 10 days of testing.
 We don’t believe in doing things in halves—so unlike a lot of other at-home tests on the market, we provide full end-to-end care.
 Here’s what to expect with each step of our test.
 Online Health Assessment Your test starts with an Online Health Assessment.
 It takes around 5 minutes to complete and is essentially everything you would cover in an initial private gynaecologist appointment before being referred for a hormone test.
 Up to 60 questions cover your medical history, period and cycle, symptoms and individual biomarkers.
 Each question has been carefully selected to build a 360-degree view of your health and fertility.
 Our proprietary algorithm will then determine your risk factors, using 835,000 data variables, for various conditions or hormone imbalances.
 You’ll then be recommended a personalised hormone panel for your test, based on the analysis of your Online Health Assessment results.
 Some other at-home tests don’t include this crucial step and will simply test you for a generic hormone panel.
 Which hormones do Hertility test?
 Depending on the outcome of your recommended panel, your test could include the following hormones: Some fertility tests will only look at E2, LH, FSH and testosterone.
 These are all very useful in determining how your menstrual cycle is working, but without looking at the full picture and the interplay between different hormones, you’ll only be able to get half the picture.
 That’s why we take a comprehensive, whole-body approach when it comes to your hormones and fertility.
 You’ll receive your at-home test kit with your personalised panel 3-5 days after you place your order.
 Our kits are easy-to-use with detailed instructions on each step with links to video instructions.
 Anti-Müllerian Hormone (AMH) A key part of any fertility test is measuring the levels of a hormone called Anti-Müllerian Hormone or AMH.
 Produced by the cells in your developing eggs, AMH can be used as a really powerful indicator of how many eggs you have left.
 Studies comparing the levels of AMH with the number of eggs seen on a pelvic ultrasound scan (when done on the same day of your cycle) have shown AMH to be a reliable way to gauge egg count.
 After peaking in your 20’s, AMH levels decline, dropping more rapidly after your mid-30s.
 However, this rate of decline differs from person to person so it’s important to test regularly to understand what this rate of decline looks like for you.
-Based on over 10 years of clinical research, AMH is established as the single most important marker of ovarian reserve and forms a core part of our Hormone & Fertility test.
+Based on over 10 years of clinical research, AMH is established as the single most important marker of ovarian reserve and forms a core part of our advanced hormone and fertility test.
 AMH will always feature in your hormone panel, however, it’s important to know that if you’re currently taking hormonal contraception this can temporarily suppress your AMH.
 Although you can still test AMH while on contraception and get valuable insights, we recommend waiting three months after coming off contraception to give the most accurate results.
 Furthermore, research has found that AMH has the potential to be used as an indicator of when someone will go through menopause, a predictor of fertility treatment success and can be used when diagnosing reproductive health conditions such as PCOS & POI.
 A fertility test isn’t all about AMH.
 AMH alone cannot give you the entire picture, it’s just one piece of the puzzle.
 So, when looking at your fertility, and overall reproductive health, it’s crucial to take a whole-body approach.
 Results and follow-up doctor-written report Just 10 days after sending your test kit back to us, you’ll be able to access your hormone results in your online health hub.
 Each hormone result comes with an explanation, so you can easily understand what your result means.
 Along with your results, you’ll receive a doctor-written report that will consider your Online Health Assessment results alongside your blood work.
 Your dedicated doctor will outline a care plan based on any symptoms you might be experiencing and will recommend any onward care or treatments should you need them.
 The takeaway At Hertility, we care deeply about your health and well-being.
 Our mission is to arm women with the answers they need about their reproductive health so that they can make informed decisions about their futures.
 Our Online Health Assessment and at-home test kits have been rigorously quality tested and are CQC-approved, MHRA-regulated and CE-marked.
 Start your Health Assessment here.